Limpkin

-The limpkin (Aramus guarauna), also called carrao, courlan, and crying bird, is a large wading bird related to rails and cranes, and the only extant species in the family Aramidae.
-It is found mostly in wetlands in warm parts of the Americas, from Florida to northern Argentina, but has been spotted as far north as Wisconsin and Southern Ontario.
+The limpkin (Aramus guarauna) is a large wading bird related to rails and cranes, and the only extant species in the family Aramidae.
+It is found mostly in wetlands in warm parts of the Americas, from Florida to northern Argentina, but individuals have been reported as far north as Wisconsin, and Southern Ontario.
 It feeds on molluscs, with the diet dominated by apple snails of the genus Pomacea.
 Its name derives from its seeming limp when it walks.
+It has also been called "carrao", "courlan", and "crying bird".

 Taxonomy and systematics

 The limpkin is placed in the family Aramidae, which is in turn placed within the crane and rail order Gruiformes.
 The limpkin had been suggested to be close to the ibis and spoonbill family Threskiornithidae, based upon shared bird lice.
 The Sibley–Ahlquist taxonomy of birds, based upon DNA–DNA hybridization, suggested that the limpkin's closest relatives were the Heliornithidae finfoots, and Sibley and Monroe even placed the species in that family in 1990.
 More recent studies have found little support for this relationship.
-More recent DNA studies have confirmed a close relationship with particularly the cranes, with the limpkin remaining as a family close to the cranes and the two being sister taxa to the trumpeters.
+More recent DNA studies have confirmed a close relationship with particularly the cranes, with the limpkin remaining as a family close to the cranes, and the two being sister taxa to the trumpeters.

 Although the limpkin is the only extant species in the family today, several fossils of extinct Aramidae are known from across the Americas.
 The earliest known species, Aramus paludigrus, is dated to the middle Miocene of Colombia.
 An Oligocene fossil from Europe, Parvigrus pohli (family Parvigruidae), has been described as a mosaic of the features shared by the limpkins and the cranes.
 It shares many morphological features with the cranes and limpkins, but also was much smaller than either group, and was more rail-like in its proportions.
-In the paper describing the fossil, Gerald Mayr suggested that it was similar to the stem species of the grues (the cranes and limpkins), and that the limpkins evolved massively long bills as a result of the specialisation to feeding on snails.
+In the paper describing the fossil, Gerald Mayr suggested that it was similar to the stem species of the grues (the cranes and limpkins), and that the limpkins evolved especially long bills as a result of the specialisation to feeding on snails.
 In contrast, the cranes evolved into long-legged forms to walk and probe on open grasslands.